Estimated reading time: 5 minutes

 - Accounts Receivable or Debtor.

-Journal Entries in the books of the agent who receives the Commission is below along with explanation:
+Journal Entries in the books of the agent who receives the Commission are below, along with an explanation:

 JE 1 – Recording the commission services transaction